zonemaster/zonemaster/docs/public/specifications/tests/Consistency-TP/consistency05.md

        8. If the response (if any) contains a [Referral] covering the NS name server name then repeat *AAAA Query* as was done with the *A Query* above.
-       9. If the response (if any) contains the following then for each unique AAAA record extract owner name and IP address in [RDATA], create a name/IP pair and add that to the *Auth Addr Records In Child* set.
+       9. If the response (if any) meets all of the the following criteria, then for each unique AAAA record extract owner name and IP address in [RDATA], create a name/IP pair and add that to the *Auth Addr Records In Child* set.